manhnd9293/QLTS/README.md

 # QLTS
-# Asset management website for a school
+# Asset management website
-project used django 2.2.4
+project used django 2.2.4 for backend, and HTML/CSS for frontend